-According to University policy, sexual harassment is a form of unlawful gender discrimination and is defined as unfavorable or unwelcome treatment, made without consent and based on a person's gender or sex, that is severe or pervasive and has the purpose or effect of unreasonably interfering with an individual's employment or academic performance or creates an intimidating, hostile or offensive working, academic or university environment.
-Sexual harassment includes, but is not limited to: Verbal and/or physical behavior including, but not limited to, sexually explicit jokes, insults, and taunts; obscene gestures; offensive pictorial, written, and electronic communications; and unwelcome touching.
-Unlawful gender-based discrimination is prohibited at Kent State University.
-The University sexual harassment policy may be found at http://www.kent.edu/policyreg/administrative-policy-regarding-complaints-unlawful-gender-discrimination-gendersexual.
+According to University policy, sexual harassment is a form of unlawful gender discrimination and is defined as unfavorable or unwelcome treatment, made without consent, and based on a person's gender or sex, which is severe or pervasive and has the purpose or effect of unreasonably interfering with an individual's employment or academic performance or creates an intimidating, hostile or offensive working, academic or university environment.
+Sexual harassment includes but is not limited to: Verbal and/or physical behavior including, but not limited to, sexually explicit jokes, insults, and taunts; obscene gestures; offensive pictorial, written, and electronic communications; and unwelcome touching.
+Unlawful genderbased discrimination is prohibited at Kent State University.
+Resources related to this topic may be found in the Policy Register for Kent State University or the Ombuds Office.